ASaiM/documentation/for-devs/technological_choices/framework/configuration_file.rst

    }

-Each module and submodule is then checked and execute if ``execute_module`` is ``True``.
-This describes then the pipeline and treatment plumbing.
+Each module and submodule is then checked and executed if ``execute_module`` is ``True``.
+This describes the pipeline and treatment plumbing.

 The parameters of a tool can be modified, their names are given in the description of the tool (check at :ref:`tool description <for-devs-framework-tools>`).

-Any word different from the one used in these manual are not take into account.
+Any word different from the one used in these manual are not taken into account.